A Simple Modeling Framework For Prediction In The Human Glucose-Insulin System: Results

-To demonstrate that the estimated parameters are physiologically meaningful, consider Figure \ref{fig1} where we see the point estimates as well as UQ intervals for all parameters and all three patients obtained with optimization and MCMC methods.
+To demonstrate that the estimated parameters are physiologically valid, consider Fig~\ref{fig3} where we see the point estimates and UQ intervals for all parameters and all three patients obtained with optimization and MCMC methods.
 The estimated basal glucose, $G_b$, values are in the ranges of $\sim95-105$ mg/dl, $\sim 105-140$ mg/dl, and $\sim 105-125$ mg/dl over the course of four weeks for patients 1, 2, and 3, respectively.
 These values are indeed in the expected ranges based on the BG measurements of these patients.
-In addition, as we will describe later in more detail, the estimated parameters are able to usefully predict the glycemic mean and variance of patients with T2DM on time-scales of around three weeks.
-The forecast of glycemic mean and variance in response to nutrition is limited to three weeks because the data shows non-stationary effects over longer time-intervals.
-Figure \ref{fig1} reveals parameter changes that, over four weeks, are significant enough to render predictions less reliable, whilst on a three-week time horizon they are accurate.

-To show that the UQ intervals are potentially useful in practice, once again consider Figure \ref{fig1}.
-The range of UQ intervals for each estimated parameter in most of the cases contains physiologically plausible parameter values that are tight enough to enforce the reliability of the point estimates of the parameters.
-To quantify this statement we computed the coefficient of variation, defined as the standard deviation over the mean.
-This measure is generally interpreted as a dispersion of the probability density and can be interpreted as the variability of the distribution in relation to the mean.
-Smaller values of coefficient of variation imply less variability or dispersion within the population and that the distribution is accumulated around the mean.
-When the coefficient of variability is low, point estimates of the mean are particularly meaningful and represent the population well whereas when the coefficient of variation is large, the mean is less representative of the population as a whole.
-Note that the population we are quantifying here is not of different patients, but rather a population of different forecasts, parameter estimates, or realizations of the stochastic model, for the same patient at a given time.
-For basal glucose rate, $G_b$, and amplitude of oscillations, $\sigma$, the coefficient of variation is in the $\sim 2-3\%$ band and $\sim 8-20\%$ band, respectively for all three patients, implying that the mean of the estimated $G_b$ is a very good point estimator.
-Even though the coefficient of variation values are not as small for $\sigma$, these values are still quite small and demonstrate limited dispersion.
-Together these results support the reliability of the point estimates that are used to form patient-specific models to describe dynamics of each patient.
-In addition, the evolution of these UQ intervals for each parameter over four weeks, present in Figure \ref{fig1}, demonstrates their sensitivity to time and the model's ability to adapt and capture the non-stationarity in the dynamics of patients over time.
+To show that the UQ intervals are potentially useful in practice, once again consider Fig~\ref{fig3}.
+The range of UQ intervals for each estimated parameter in most cases contains physiologically plausible parameter values that are tight enough to enforce the reliability of the point estimates.
+To quantify this statement we computed the coefficient of variation, defined as the standard deviation divided by the mean and can be interpreted as a measure of variability of the point estimator in this context.
+For $G_b$ and $\sigma$, which are the most influential parameters in characterizing the mean and variance of the model output, the coefficient of variation is in the $\sim 1-5\%$ band and $\sim 4-14\%$ band, respectively for all three patients.
+These results support the reliability of the point estimates that are used to form patient-specific models to describe dynamics of each patient.